 Medical Editor: John P. Cunha, DO, FACOEP

-Dexilant (dexlansoprazole) is used to treat certain stomach and esophagus problems (such as acid reflux).
+Dexilant (dexlansoprazole) is a proton pump inhibitor (PPI) used to treat certain stomach and esophagus problems (such as acid reflux).
 It relieves symptoms such as heartburn, difficulty swallowing, and persistent cough.
-Dexilant belongs to a class of drugs called proton pump inhibitors (PPIs).
-Common side effects include diarrhea.

 Our Dexilant (dexlansoprazole) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.